-All work for the Ph.D. must be completed within six years of admission to the program.
+All work for the Ph.D. must be completed within four years of taking comprehensive exams.

 A year of full-time residency is required of all students.
 A year of full time residency in the English doctoral program consists of the completion of two consecutive semesters of nine hours each.

 For students holding Graduate Teaching Assistantships, a year of full-time residency in the English doctoral program is eighteen semester hours within a single academic year.
 Students ordinarily take nine hours of course work and teach six hours in the fall and spring terms, though some choose to take two seminars plus three dissertation hours during some semesters.

 Sometime during their tenure in the doctoral program, students must participate in a year-long supervised teaching-intern program.
 Graduate Teaching Assistants automatically fulfill the professional requirement once they have completed one successful year as a Graduate Teaching Assistant.
 Other students must make arrangements in consultation with the Director of Graduate Studies to fulfill the year-long supervised teaching requirement.

 Comprehensive Preliminary Examination

-When students have completed coursework, satisfied the language requirement, and received the approval of the Graduate Committee, they may sit for the Comprehensive Preliminary Examinations.
+When students have completed coursework and satisfied the language requirement, they may sit for the Comprehensive Preliminary Examinations.
 (See the Graduate Program Guidelines for a detailed explanation of these examinations.)